mostsignificant/mostsignificant.github.io/_posts/2021-11-03-how-to-save-time-by-running-tedious-automatically-on-every-file-change.markdown

 ## Introducing entr

 Let me introduce you to a tool called [`entr`][1].
 This tool uses [kqueue][2] and [inotify][3] to watch for file changes and is able to execute arbitrary commands.
-This allows us to run all kind of commands during software development when source or configuration files change, for example:
+This allows us to run all kinds of commands during software development when source or configuration files change, for example:

 - build commands
 - test commands
 - restarting a server

 You can also use it to set up a whole automation workflow.
-However be aware of the increased complexity when chaining `entr` commands and their triggers together.
+However, be aware of the increased complexity when chaining `entr` commands and their triggers together.
 I prefer to keep it simple and set the tool up as helpful helper to save me some time.
 And to get rid of repetitive, monotonous tasks.
 Because I don't like repetitive, monotonous tasks.